nikitavoloboev/alfred-web-searches/readme.md

 It has a simple structure of argument, followed by comma and then what website is going to be searched.
 Where the query you are searching for is replaced with `tester`.

+You can also look into [issues](https://github.com/nikitavoloboev/alfred-web-searches/issues) and see if anything sparks your interest or [add ideas of your own](https://github.com/nikitavoloboev/alfred-web-searches/issues/new).

 ## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.